A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Analytic apparatus

-\begin{remark} The quantity $\phi_{\rm zak}$ was introduced by Zak in \cite{zak1989berry} in a different context and is known as the Zak phase.
-It was shown in \cite{zak1989berry} that the Zak phase depends only on the Schr\"odinger equation \eqref{eq:schro} and determines the center of the Wannier function. \end{remark}
+This shows that the jump between $a'_m(\Omega/2)$ and $a'_{m+1}(-\Omega/2)$ is also a factor of $e^{\I \varphi_{\rm zak}}$.
+Repeated differentiation of (\ref{eq:evecf2}) and (\ref{eq:evecf3}) shows the jump between the $n$th derivatives $a^{(n)}_m(\Omega/2)$ and $a^{(n)}_{m+1}(-\Omega/2)$ are all identical.
+The quantity $\varphi_{\rm zak}$ was introduced by Zak in \cite{zak1989berry} in a different context and is known as the Zak phase.
+It was shown in \cite{zak1989berry} that the Zak phase depends only on the Schr\"odinger equation \eqref{eq:schro} and determines the center of the Wannier function.